JoeAlexxxxx/3DLineReconstruction/README.md

   | TCLAP        | 1.4.0   |
   | NLOPT        | 2.7.1   |

-- Private library
+- The private library of line matching in

-​	Download available in this repository, both debug and release versions are provided
+  D. Wei, Y. Wan, Y. Zhang, X. Liu, B. Zhang and X. Wang, ELSR: Efficient Line Segment Reconstruction with Planes and Points Guidance CVPR, 2022, ​	both debug and release versions are provided.

 ## Example and test